ajvsandhu/MMA-Statistics-Zocratic/backend/ml/README.md

 ## Future Improvements

-This is a baseline model that can be enhanced by:
+The model can be further enhanced by:

-1. Adding more features (e.g., age, fight style matchups)
+1. Incorporating time-series analysis to better capture fighter evolution over time
-2. Incorporating time-series data to capture fighter evolution
+2. Adding more detailed injury history and recovery patterns
-3. Implementing more sophisticated models like gradient boosting or neural networks
+3. Implementing fighter style clustering for better stylistic matchup analysis
-4. Adding feature importance analysis for better explainability
+4. Adding active learning capabilities to improve predictions with user feedback
-5. Implementing active learning to improve the model with user feedback
+5. Expanding the model to other MMA organizations beyond UFC